Nikhil-Pulluri/Socio-Marketo/README.md

-Sure, here's a sample README file for Socio-Marketo:

----

 # Socio-Marketo

 Socio-Marketo is a decentralized social media platform that leverages blockchain technology to provide users with ownership and authenticity of their content.
 This repository contains the codebase for Socio-Marketo, including the smart contracts, web application built with Next.js, and mobile application built with Expo React Native.